 Retirement Estimator The Social Security Administration’s Retirement Estimator will project your Social Security benefits using your actual earnings record (plus a projection of future earnings if necessary).
-Using this tool, you can get a sense of how much your Social Security check might increase by postponing retirement.
-If you just want a quick estimate of your benefit, you can try Social Security’s Quick Calculator.
+If you just want a quick estimate of your benefit, try Social Security’s Quick Calculator.

 Boston College Center For Retirement Research Social Security Claiming Guide This free 28-page guide can help you sort through and evaluate your options for claiming Social Security benefits and answers common questions people have about how Social Security works.

-2015 Social Security Trustees Report Officially titled The 2015 Annual Report of the Board of Trustees of the Federal Old-Age and Survivors Insurance and Federal Disability Insurance Trust Funds, this report details the financial status of the Social Security trust funds and projects the funds’ balances for the next 75 years.
-The 2015 report estimates that Social Security’s main trust fund will run out of money in 2034 (an improvement of one year from the 2014 report), at which point payroll taxes will be able to fund 79% of projected benefits.
+2017 Social Security Trustees Report This report details the financial status of the Social Security trust funds and projects the funds’ balances for the next 75 years.
+The 2017 report estimates that Social Security’s main trust fund for retirement benefits will run out of money in 2035, at which point payroll taxes will be able to fund 75% of projected benefits.

 Social Security Fix-It Book This easy-to-read guide from the Boston College Center for Retirement Research explains how the Social Security system works, offers an assessment of its financial health and outlines a number of fixes that have been proposed to deal with the system’s looming funding shortfall.